Dead tree toppled on toddlers: Discoveries Educare fined more than $210,000

 The four children were hospitalised, with a 2-year-old boy suffering several bone fractures, including two to his skull.

-A girl suffered a serious facial laceration that her mother had described as being "down to the bone" which required revision surgery in 2018.
+A girl suffered a serious facial laceration, described by her mother as being "down to the bone", which required revision surgery in 2018.

 The court heard she has become self-conscious of her appearance, lost confidence and found it harder to make eye contact with people.